domschl/symlisp/README.md

   - multiplicand1 expr, multiplicand2 expr or factors expr
   - base expr, exponent expr (for ^)

-2. Implement a Basic simplify Function:
+2. [DONE] Implement a Basic simplify Function:

 - This function will be the workhorse and will be expanded iteratively.
 - Start with a recursive structure that dispatches based on the expression type.